 |Roan Kortina Classic Pram||Bugaboo Donkey Twin||The Inglesina Classica Pram|

-Remember: prams are very stylish, but it is a luxury that you will use only for 6 months top, sometimes even for 3 months!
+Keep in mind: prams are very stylish, but it is a luxury that you will use only for 6 months top, sometimes even for 3 months!

 From a practical point of view, better option is infant car seat which you can use longer than 6 months (even up to one year).
 It makes transition between driving and strolling very easy and simple.

 Plus, the bassinet is one more piece of baby gear which you have to storage.
 It is quite big and takes a lot of space in the trunk.
-You will need that space especially during trips, when you have to take also diapers, clothes, food, beverages, toys etc. If you use a car seat for strolling, it eliminates the need for buying another product and you can safe money.
+You will need that space especially during trips, when you have to take also diapers, clothes, food, beverages, toys etc. If you use a car seat for strolling, it eliminates the need of buying another product and you can save money.